Royal-Navy/design-system/packages/docs-site/README.md

   }).Compiler?
 ```

+### Using the Docs Consolidator

+The consolidator runs automatically every time you run `yarn build` or `yarn start`.
+Or you can run it manually by running `yarn consolidate-docs`.
+If you want to start the project without the consolidator, you can run `yarn develop`.

+#### How the consolidator works

+The consolidator builds up a page structure for the site inside `./src/library/pages` It takes the content from the following places in the following order:

+1. The `/library/pages` folder in the `documentation` package
+2. The component folder of any package specified in the `packages` array of `package.json` in this package
+3. The `./src/local-library` folder of this package

+The consolidator copies all pages it finds in #1 and then loops through the contents of `/develop/components`.
+It then loops through all of the packages from #2 and looks for a `README.md` (case insensitive) file in every component of that package.
+It reads the file and checks the frontmatter title to see if it matches the filename (case insensitive) of any of the documentation files.

+If so then it looks within the documentation file for the first instance of a `<framework-tabs>` tags.
+It then creates a new `<implementation>` tag inside that tag for each package which has a matching component.
+(Components can be excluded from docs via use of an `exclude` parameter e.g. `<framework-tabs exclude="react, vue">` will make the script ignore any react and vue components that match the doc).

+Finally it will copy any files from `.src/local-library/pages` over the top of any matching files in `./src/library/pages`, this is a destructive overwrite as the purpose of this folder is that it's a dominant source specifically for overriding documents.
+Note: It's not possible to consolidate `local-library` docs at this present moment in time.

 ## Contacting the standards team

 If you are having any problems running this repository, you can either raise an [issue](https://github.com/Royal-Navy/royalnavy.io/issues) or email us at [standards@royalnavy.io](standards@royalnavy.io).